SpeciesFileGroup/install_taxonworks/development/docker/README.md

 ## Quick start

 You can quickly start developing or testing against the API with minimal configuration.
-The following assumes you have [Docker](https://www.docker.com/get-docker) and its dependencies installed and running, and, presently, an up to date version of [Nodejs](https://nodejs.org/en/download/).
+The following assumes you have [Docker](https://www.docker.com/get-docker) and its dependencies installed and running.
+If using Docker Desktop for MacOS/Windows we **strongly** suggest to increase memory to *at least* 4GB under "Resources" section in settings (you may not want to assign more than half of your system RAM).

 * If using MacOS/OSX Install XCode tools
 * `git clone https://github.com/SpeciesFileGroup/taxonworks.git` - to clone repository in directory of your choice